 The Unitarian Universalist Association (UUA) Bylaws provide for nomination of elected positions by two procedures:

 Nomination by the Committee Petition: To run by petition, UUA bylaw 9.6 states:

 - For Moderator and President.
-A nomination for the office of Moderator or President, for a regular or special election, may be by petition signed by no fewer than twenty-five certified member congregations.
+A nomination for the office of Moderator or President, for a regular or special election, may be by petition signed by no fewer than fifty certified member congregations, including one congregation from three of the regions of the Association.
 A certified member congregation may authorize the signing of a petition only by vote of its governing board or by vote at a duly called meeting of its members.
 Such a petition shall be filed with the Secretary of the Association, only in such form as the Secretary may prescribe, not later than February 1 of the year of the election and not earlier than the preceding March 1.

 To run by petition a candidate must: